-- Get a copy to your client quickly.
-We like to draft some of the answers for them based on their answers to our questionnaire and other information we have and how them fill in the blanks.
+- Get a copy to your clients quickly.
+We like to draft some of the answers for them based on their responses to our questionnaire and other information we have, and the clients fill in the blanks.
 But, either way, get them out quickly.
 If you think you need an extension to answer, ask for it early.

 - Read them.
-It is trite but you really have to digest each word.
+It is trite, but you have to digest each word.

 - Figure out which questions are objectionable.
 Don't object just because you don't want to answer the question and try to keep the objection as narrow as possible.
 But if the question is overly broad, vague, privileged, or not relevant, you should object.
 Make sure you are not objecting to form interrogatories approved by the court.

 - Draft your answers.
-Write in plain English and keep in mind that these answers can be read to a jury.
-You know you have drafted a poor answer if a juror rolls their eyes when the question and answer are read in court.
+Write in plain English and keep in mind that these responses can be read to a jury.
+You know you have written a poor answer if a juror rolls their eyes when the question and answer are read in court.